An argument for choosing determination over despair, and courage over apathy.

 Is humanity doomed?
 Is catastrophic climate change unavoidable now?

 One or two prominent activists [in 2015] declared they had given up on avoiding catastrophic climate change.
 An article 'In Defence of Inaction' by Dave Pollard was written to defend this 'rational' argument for giving up.

 But you know what?
 Throwing our hands up in the air seems like a pretty ridiculous thing to do at this point.

 Because capitalist civilization is doomed we should not work on building an alternative?
 Because climate change is going to wreck a lot of the planet we shouldn't try to create our alternative world?

 My advice to anyone that is feeling cynical: stop digesting apocalyptic news.
 As enticing as it is to find certainty in a doomed future, when so much feels uncertain, it is still just one perspective and not truly representative of a very complex world where things are “getting worse and worse and better and better faster and faster.”

 Find your tribe.
 Imagine something beautiful and focus on creating it.

 The idea of human extinction or planetary collapse is just an idea.
-It’s a very intellectual idea and it hasn't happened yet.
+It’s a very intellectual, abstract idea and it hasn't happened yet.
 It's likely to happen if we don't collectively act to change course, but should we really allow our present-day resolve to be driven by this abstract thinking of the future?
 I don’t think so.